thekubeworld/iptables/README.md

 ```

 ##### Block OUTGOING traffic to a site

+User can do a single line, like this one:
 ```
 # iptables -I OUTPUT -d www.terra.com.br -j DROP
 ```

+Or Block by all IP address assigned to the site:
 ```
 $ dig www.terra.com.br
 ;; ANSWER SECTION: